WatChMaL/WatChMaL/README.md

     - sampler@tasks.train.data_loaders.train.sampler: subset_random
 ```

-Hydra comes with documentation that can be accessed in the command line using
+For additional help with comands, Hydra comes with documentation that can be accessed in the command line using:

 ```
 --hydra-help